Thiers, Puy-de-Dôme: Urban renewal

 Thiers began an urban renewal project in 2002, rehabilitating Antonin Chastel Place, the San Juan district and the Transvaal streets.

 Population

 In 2019, Thiers had a population of 11,784 inhabitants.
 The first peak in population was reached in 1901, at 17,625.
 The population began a downward trend until the end of World War II, when it began climbing again to a second peak of 16,623 in 1968.

 History

 Antiquity

 Thiers is at the eastern end of the Roman road linking it to Lezoux.
 The road was part of the old national road 89, which has become Departmental Road 2089 and Secondary Road 62.

 Middle Ages

-The town was settled during the 10th century, when Malfred (granddaughter of the count of Auvergne) ordered the construction of a castle and church which became Église Saint-Genès de Thiers.
+The town was settled during the 10th century, when Malfred (granddaughter of the count of Auvergne) ordered the construction of a castle and church which became the church of Saint-Genès.
 In 1371, the Barony of Thiers passed to the Lords and then the Dukes of Bourbon.